-Headquartered in Texas, CPChem’s business is structured around two primary operating segments: Olefins & Polyolefins (O&P) and Specialties, Aromatics & Styrenics (SA&S).
+Headquartered in The Woodlands, Texas, CPChem had approximately 5,000 employees worldwide and $13.6 billion in assets as of Dec.
+31, 2015.
+Its business has two primary segments: Oleﬁns and Polyoleﬁns (O&P) and Specialties, Aromatics and Styrenics (SA&S).
 The O&P segment produces and markets ethylene, propylene and other oleﬁns products.
-The majority of the ethylene is consumed within the O&P segment for the production of polyethylene, normal alpha olefins and polyethylene pipe.
-The SA&S segment manufactures and markets aromatics products, such as benzene, styrene, paraxylene and cyclohexane, as well as polystyrene and styrene-butadiene copolymers.
-SA&S also manufactures and markets a variety of specialty chemical products including organosulfur chemicals, solvents, drilling chemicals, mining chemicals and high-performance engineering plastics and compounds.
+Most of the ethylene is consumed within the O&P segment for the production of polyethylene and normal alpha oleﬁns.
+The SA&S segment manufactures and markets aromatics products and styrenics, such as benzene, styrene, paraxylene and cyclohexane, as well as polystyrene and styrene-butadiene copolymers.
+SA&S also manufactures and/or markets a variety of specialty chemical products, including organosulfur chemicals, solvents, catalysts, drilling chemicals and mining chemicals.

 - Fourth-largest ethylene producer in North America.